-African Americans in Berkeley’s History and Legacy, May 16–October 23, 2021.
+African Americans in Berkeley’s History and Legacy, May 16–October 23, 2021; online exhibit ongoing.
 Curated by Dr. Stephanie Anne Johnson and Harvey Smith with assistance from Mary Jackson, Luceiris Collymore Abbas, Celise Knott, Raquel Matthews, Mimia Qusilas, Madison Draper, and Nkeiruka Oruche.
 The second in a series of three, this exhibit focused on businesses, politics, schools, social organizations, and religious institutions, honoring and uplifting the experiences, contributions, and legacies of Berkeley’s Black community from 1940 to 2000.